 Individuals ages 65 and older and without internet access who require assistance with registration can call the COVID-19 Information Line at 928-679-7300.

 Vaccine supplies are limited at this time: appointments are required at vaccination sites and available on a first come first served basis.
 There is no cost to receive the vaccine; however, individuals with insurance should bring their insurance card.
 No one will be turned away for lack of insurance.
+As more vaccine doses become available, additional appointments and locations will be added.
+The county is currently working with partners to plan specific vaccination events for people age 75 or older.

 At Fort Tuthill County Park, first dose appointments fill up fast, so county officials are encouraging community members to check its vaccine website or call the COVID-19 Information Line (928-679-7300) frequently for availability.
+New appointments are typically added at noon on Fridays.

 Northern Arizona Healthcare’s Flagstaff Medical Center is offering vaccinations for eligible groups at the Elks Lodge, 2101 N San Francisco St. Appointments are required and can only be made online at the NAH website.
 Each Friday afternoon, appointments for the following week are be opened for scheduling.